yuto-ogawa/Future-convergence-theory/theory/development-map.md

 Phase 87: Future Convergence Theory as a Semantic Tensor Field —A Unified Geometric Framework of Constraint Interference and Temporal Causality

+Phase 88: Redefinition of Constraint Structures in Future Convergence Theory
+— Unification of Generative Processes via Phase Selection and Perceptual Fixation —

 ---